How to make a submission

 Any organisation or member of the public can make a submission, and if you know others who have the same view as you, you can make a joint submission.

-It's important to get your submission to us on time: submissions can’t be accepted after the closing date.
+It's important to get your submission to us on time.
+Submissions can’t be accepted after the closing date.

-While it isn't compulsory to use the form, it's helpful to us if you use it because it includes fields for all the information we need to get from you.
+While it isn't compulsory to use the prescribed form, it's helpful to us if you use it because it includes fields for all the information we need to get from you.

-The EPA will confirm that your submission has been received and we'll notify you if we require further information before accepting your submission.
+We will confirm that your submission has been received and we'll notify you if we require further information before accepting your submission.

 Information you must include in your submission (whether you use our submission form or not)